nicolasluckie/Crackle/README.md

 ## Privacy & Analytics

-Crackle uses optional Umami Analytics for anonymous usage tracking (no cookies, GDPR-compliant).
+Crackle uses optional Rybbit Analytics for anonymous usage tracking (no cookies, GDPR-friendly).
 Analytics can be disabled via environment configuration.
 See [PRIVACY.md](./PRIVACY.md) for details.

 ---